Marchev-Science/summer-school-2021/README.md

 # Summer school on modelling and complex systems 2021

+## Application
 **Acknowledgement**: This Summer school is partially funded by Science and research Fund at Sofia University (contract 80-10-14-19.03.2021).

+**Location**: Online in Zoom sessions (Aproved participants would receive hyperlink)

+**Time**: July 04-11, 2021

+**Target audience**: PhD students in their first 18 months and advanced graduates (master students).

+**Official language**: For written materials - English, for lectures - Bulgarian or English.

 **Application**: Deadline for application is June 30, 2021 by filling-in this application form: [https://forms.gle/r1RAMQjYJqWaWDib9](https://forms.gle/r1RAMQjYJqWaWDib9).
 Only some applications would be approved.
 The approved will be notified by e-mail and will recieve hyperlink.

-**Location**: Online in Zoom sessions (Aproved participants would receive hyperlink)

-**Time**: July 04-11, 2021

-**Main objectives**:
+## Main objectives
 * Creating an attitude for studying and applying scientific methods in research.
 * Winning the hearts and minds of learners to apply the scientific method.
 * Permanent change of students' attitudes.